nongnoochr/covid-buddy/devpost_project.md

 Although the Free Trial quota posed quite a few challenges while developing this app (i.e. a number of requests made must be less than 500 a day otherwise the app will experience the CORS issue and the apiKey can no longer be used), it forces me to think hard on where, when, and how to optimize a number of the request to keep my app up and running with this limitation after deployment (e.g. caching mechanism was developed, a request call was removed from a react component, etc.).

 In addition to getting an opportunity to learn the Healthcare Locator SDK and sharpen my problem solving as mentioned above, this project gave me an opportunity to have hands-on experience in integrating AI in a fullstack app and deploy it for the wider audience.
 While developing this project, I encountered multiple hiccups in the early development phase.
 For example,
-* The app worked well on my machine but randomly crashed when deploying to Heroku due to memory usage and timeout issues
+* The app worked well on my machine but randomly crashed when deploying it in Heroku due to memory usage and timeout issues
 * The app crashed badly on a mobile device due to a use of unsupported JavaScript apis on mobiles or a large amount of memory used by the AI model

 The struggles mentioned above forced me to change courses during development to find new approaches to solve problems and optimize both server and client sources, and this is such a great learning experience :)